WyriHaximus/HtmlCompress/README.md

 ## require-dev ##

-As you might have noticed require-dev contains some `odd` entries. (`composer/composer`, `dflydev/embedded-composer-core` and `dflydev/embedded-composer-console`) They are for `sculpin/sculpin` tests.
+As you might have noticed require-dev contains some `odd` entries. (`composer/composer`, `dflydev/embedded-composer-core` and `dflydev/embedded-composer-console`) They are for `SculpinListener` tests.

 ## License ##